The Dos and Don’ts of Deck Maintenance

 Your deck needs an annual exfoliation so protective sealers can seep deeper into the wood.
 When it’s dry and moderately warm—60 to 70 degrees Fahrenheit—apply an appropriate deck-cleaning solution with a roller or sprayer to kill mold and bacteria.
 Use a utility brush to scrub the deck where it’s especially dirty and where mold or mildew might lurk.
 (Power washers and pressure washers are the quickest way to clear residue, but you risk gouging the wood.
 A garden hose outfitted with any nozzle that has a hard-stream setting will work; a “fireman” nozzle, found in auto-parts stores, delivers an intense spray without the risks associated with a pressure washer.)

-The power or pressure washer is a time- and labor-saving tool, but in unsteady hands, it can make your deck look like wood-boring beetle larvae have been at work.
+A pressure washer is a time- and labor-saving tool, but in unsteady hands, it can make your deck look like wood-boring beetle larvae have been at work.
 Sweep the nozzle along the wood grain at a slight angle about 8 inches from the deck surface.
 Move the nozzle at all times while the trigger is engaged.

 The chemicals in cleaners and sealers can harm or kill plants that are hit with overspray.
 Cover all nearby vegetation with a tarp or plastic sheet before you start, but drape it loosely to allow air circulation.